veryscarycary/selenium_python_test/README.md

     2. In terminal, type the following and hit enter: python selenium_script.py

 ## Results
     Upon execution, the chrome browser will launch and run it's automated tasks.
 If the test finds any errors, it will print them in the terminal.
-Likewise, at the end of the test, a success message will appear letting you know that he test has completed successfully.
+Likewise, at the end of the test, a success message will appear letting you know that the test has completed successfully.